asmith13194/Grand-Native-Web/README.md

 # GRAND-Native-Web Stack Starter

-This project is a starter for building a GRAND Native Web (GraphQL, React, Apollo, Neo4j Database, React-Native-Web) application.
-There are two components to the starter, the UI application (a React/React Native app) and the API app (GraphQL server).
+This project is a starter for building a modified GRANDstack (GraphQL, React, Apollo, Neo4j Database) application with the addition of React-Native-Web and Lerna.
+There are two components to the starter, the Client application (a React/React Native app) and the API app (GraphQL server).

 ## Quickstart